steakbankfinance/steakbank-contract/docs/Staking.md

 ## Introduction about Native BSC(Binance Smart Chain) Staking Mechanism

 The staking engine for BSC is on BC(Binance Chain).
-BSC users have to transfer their BNB to their BC wallets first.
+BSC's users have to transfer their BNB to their BC wallets first.
 Then they can send staking transactions from their BC wallets.
 At each UTC 00:00, the BSC staking engine will distribute the previous received validator reward to all validator and delegators.
 Besides, according to the staking snapshot at UTC 00:00, the BSC staking engine will generate a cross chain package which specify all qualified BSC validators.
 Once the cross chain package is delivered on BSC, BSC will transfer the accumulated validator rewards back to BC and apply new validator set.

 ## Characteristics of Native BSC Staking Mechanism